kentcdodds/old-kentcdodds.com/content/blog/goodbye-medium/index.md

 I've been a blogger for over 15 years.
 When I was a teenager, I had a blog on blogger all about what Google was working on.
-I was one of the first bloggers to report on Google's Acquisition of YouTube (my blog got an insane number of views that day).
+I was one of the first bloggers to report on Google's acquisition of YouTube (my blog got an insane number of views that day).

-I also used to write (on blogger) was called "Google Video Highlights" where I and some random stranger I "met" on the internet would take turns posting random videos that we found on Google Video (Google's answer to YouTube before they just bought YouTube).
+I also used to write (on blogger) one called "Google Video Highlights" where I and some random stranger I "met" on the internet would take turns posting random videos that we found on Google Video (Google's answer to YouTube before they just bought YouTube).